MadsAagaard/pacbioGermline/README.md

 # Output

-Based on the options shown above, and the samplesheet used, output is either stored per sample (individual tools as subfolders for each sample), or grouped by tools and analysis (e.g. all deepVariant data for all samples stored in a single outputfolder).
+Based on the options shown above, and the samplesheet used, output is either stored per sample (individual tools as subfolders for each sample), or grouped by tools and analysis (e.g. all DeepVariant data for all samples stored in a single outputfolder).
 See infonet for further details.